Portishead Town F.C.: Portishead Town Youth

 In an effort to modernise the club, increase the membership numbers and preserve the clubs status for future generations the club merged with two local junior clubs, Portishead Junior FC and Gordano Valley Giants to create Portishead Town Youth.
-The Junior section offers community football for both boys and girls with teams competing in junior leagues across Bristol and North Somerset and two Under 18 sides offering a pathway into the senior sides.
-With nearly 900 junior members, Portishead Town FC is one of the largest junior club's in the South West of England.
+The Junior section offers community football for both boys and girls with teams competing in junior leagues across Bristol and North Somerset.
+With over 900 junior members, Portishead Town FC is one of the largest junior club's in the South West of England.

+Posset Pathway

+Following a restructure of the U18s Elite pathway in the 2022/23 season, the club moved away from parent-coach setups to independent coaches, appointing Ash Clemence and Ed Geary.
+Portishead Town achieved year-on-year success on the pitch, gaining promotion in their first season from the Western Counties Floodlit Youth League Division One to the Premier Division.

+Players progressing through the pathway were encouraged to move into Portishead Town's senior teams.
+The pathway was further strengthened with the appointment of Dave Griffiths, whose role focused on supporting players' transition from U16 football into U18 and men's football.
+Following the addition of Mike Tipson to the coaching staff, the U18 Floodlit team went on to win the Premier Division title in the 2025/26 season, with two games to spare.

+The same coaching philosophy was subsequently applied across all U18 teams, resulting in a significant increase in player throughput from the First Team down to the Fourth Team.

 Ground

 Portishead Town play their home games at Bristol Road, Portishead, Bristol, BS20 6QG.